Eva Janko

-Eva Janko (née Egger) (born 24 January 1945 in Floing, Styria) is a former javelin thrower from Austria.
+Eva Janko (née Egger) (born 24 January 1945) is a former javelin thrower from Austria.

+Biography

+Janko won the bronze medal in javelin throw at the 1968 Summer Olympics held in Mexico City, Mexico.

+Her personal best throw of 61,80 metres, achieved in July 1973 in Innsbruck, is still the Austrian record.

+Janko won the British WAAA Championships title in the javelin throw event at the 1974 WAAA Championships.

+Personal life

 She is the mother of the Austria national football team player Marc Janko.

-She won the bronze medal in javelin throw at the 1968 Summer Olympics held in Mexico City, Mexico.

-Her personal best throw of 61,80 metres, achieved in July 1973 in Innsbruck, is still the Austrian record.